Antidale/racingway/README.md

 ## !reminders
 A command to help remind runners of stream expectations while their race is being restreamed.
 Can also be invoked by `!r` and `!reminder`.

+## !openvolunteers
+A command to open a volunteering window for racers to be featured on a restream.
+This pins a message with a `Volunteer` button, and allows users to use the `!volunteer` command to send a message to the restreamer (e.g. the person who invoked this command).
+This command is limited to use by race_monitors.
+Can also be invoked by `!ov`.

+## !closevolunteers
+A command to close the volunteering window.
+Unpins the message and racingway will no longer send a DM to the person who used `!openvolunteers`.
+Leaves the race state in a manner where `!openvolunteers` cannot be used again to re-open volunteering.
+This command is limited to use by race_monitors, and may later be restricted to _just_ the person who used `!openvolunteers`.
+Can also be invoked by `!cv`

+## !volunteer
+A command to volunteer to be featured on a restream.
+Currently _does not_ require the user to have joined the race, but restriction may be added in the future.
+Users will probably just use the `Volunteer` button that is in the pinned message that results from `!openvolunteers`, but can use this directly.

 ## !hook
 Get Racingway's feelings about various Hook things.